sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Battery - Detect if the battery is low on the device

 <h2>ECMAScript 6</h2>
-- This the next version of the JS standard, code-named "Harmony" or "ES.next.
-Very limited support for most.
+- This the next version of the JS standard, code-named "Harmony" or "ES.next", abreviated to ES6.
+Limited support for most.
 Browser Support list found at http://kangax.github.io/es5-compat-table/es6/
+- Can be compiled to EcmaScript 5 via Google Traceur or BabelJS.
-- Const - Varible declaration for Constants acts in the same way as "var" but is Read-Only.
+- <strong>Const</strong> - Varible declaration for Constants acts in the same way as "var" but is Read-Only.
 IE11+, Safari 6+
-- Let - Block-level variable declaration acts in the same way as "var" but scope is at the block-level rather than the whole function. i.e. block-level includes for loops, if/cases statement etc
+- <strong>Let</strong> - Block-level variable declaration acts in the same way as "var" but scope is at the block-level rather than the whole function. i.e. block-level includes for loops, if/cases statement etc
-- Default Parameter Values - Will allow you to set default values for parameters that are undefined. i.e.
+- <strong>Default Parameter Values</strong> - Will allow you to set default values for parameters that are undefined. i.e.
 ```javascript
 function Point(x = 0, y = 0) {
    this.x = x;